brombal/stylix-docs/markdown/other-components.md

 <StyledButton ref={buttonRef} />
 ```

+### Make ref forwarding easy with `$.styled()`

-Because the above example is such a common scenario, Stylix provides the `$.styled()` convenience function. `$.styled()` simply returns a new component that forwards the ref and all styles to the given component.
+Because the above example is such a common scenario, Stylix provides the `$.styled()` wrapper function, which forwards the ref and all styles to the wrapped component.
 The following is functionally identical to the above example:

 ```tsx
 import $ from 'stylix';